krstoff/krstoff.github.io/_posts/2024-12-16-part-00-preliminaries.md

 ## Docker

-Naturally we will be building container images so I will be using docker to do this.
-If you want to use Podman or Buildah then by all means, do that.
+Naturally we will be building container images, so I'm reaching straight for Docker.
+If you want to use Podman or Buildah, feel free.
 The important part is that you can build and upload OCI Images that will be pulled by our cluster.

 ## POSIX